aiven/aiven-docs/docs/products/clickhouse/howto/query-databases.md

 ### When to use the query editor

-The query editor is convenient if you want to run queries directly from the console on behalf of the default user.
+The query editor is convenient to run queries directly from the console on behalf of the default user.
 The requests that you run through the query editor rely on the permissions granted to this user.